bjornekelund/rbnskew/README.md

 * Only considers spots with 0.5kHz or less absolute frequency error to avoid QSY spots
 * Ignores spots from skimmers with less than 100 spots to guarantee statistical significance
 * Assumes a relative frequency error, i.e. originating solely from the skimmer's reference oscillator

-`offlineskew` is a development tool and contains old code.
-Do not use.

 To run the code on your machine (Linux or Windows' Ubuntu emulator) the following steps are required: